Joothis/face-recognition-attendance/README.md

 ## Troubleshooting

-1. If camera doesn't work:
+1. If the camera doesn't work:
    - Check camera permissions in your browser
    - Ensure no other application is using the camera